Kunstmaan/cupcake/docs/components/slider.md

 #### An extension of Flexslider which:

-* ads a fully customizable thumbnail navigation block
+* ads a fully customizable thumbnail navigation block on top, right, bottom or left of the slider
 * ads content animation options
 * is built with scss variables to easily configure the position, colors, etc of elements like caption and prev / next buttons